 - Making friends with students across the world

-The Faculty of Economics currently offers 135 exchange programmes in 33 countries.
 If you would like to study abroad, our office fully supports you.
 The first point of contact is the Study Abroad Advisory Office (Auslandsstudienberatung) at the Student Service Centre.
-You can find the contact information on the left-hand column of this page.
+You can find the contact information on the right-hand column of this page.
 Staff members are well informed about the programmes and can assist you in organizing and preparing for your going abroad.

 Every semester, our office holds multiple information sessions where we present our exchange programmes across various regions of the world (North America, Asia, Europe, etc.).
 Former exchange students also share their experiences as well.